The thermal SZ tomography: Introduction

 Precision mapping of the SZ sky is of great importance to both cosmology and astrophysics.
 The SZ effect is a powerful finder of galaxy clusters at high redshifts.
 The efficiency of free electrons to generate the thermal SZ effect is redshift independent.
 Photons originated from redshift $z$ suffer a factor of $1+z$ energy loss caused by the cosmic expansion.
 On the other hand, CMB photons that electrons scatter at redshift $z$ are a factor of $1+z$ more energetic than CMB photons today.
 These two effects cancel out exactly and enables galaxy clusters to be detected at high redshift without extra effort, opposite to the X-ray cluster finding.
-An exciting advance in this area is the recent discovery of 3 new galaxy clusters through the tSZ effect by the SPT group \citep{2008arXiv0810.1578S}.
+An exciting advance in this area is the first discovery of 3 new galaxy clusters through the tSZ effect by the SPT group \citep{Staniszewski2009}.
+By far, a few dozen galaxy clusters have been detected through blind SZ surveys done by SPT \citep{Vanderlinde2010} and ACT \citep{Menanteau2010}.

 The tSZ effect is also a powerful probe to the thermal history of the universe, since it directly probes the thermal energy of intergalactic medium (IGM) and intracluster medium (ICM).
 Numerical simulations show that, the amplitude of the SZ signal is sensitive to the amount of radiative cooling and energy feedback \citep{SWH01,daSilva01,White02,Lin04}.
 However, it is not straightforward to extract information on these astrophysical processes from the tSZ measurements alone.
 First of all, research shows that there exist great degeneracies between different competing processes.
 Even worse, the tSZ effect only measures the electron thermal energy projected along the line of sight.
 The redshift information of these astrophysical processes is thus entangled in the projection.